Vocational Rehabilitation Benefits (Chapter 31)

-Vocational Rehabilitation is a program which helps eligible disabled veterans get and keep lasting, suitable jobs.
+Vocational Rehabilitation (Voc Rehab) is a program developed by the VA to help eligible disabled veterans receive their education and keep lasting, suitable jobs.
 It also helps seriously disabled veterans achieve independence in daily living.

 The program offers a number of services to help each eligible disabled veteran reach his or her rehabilitation goal.
 These services include vocational and personal counseling, education and training, financial aid, job assistance, and, if needed, medical and dental treatment.
 Services generally last up to 48 months, but they can be extended in certain instances.